Health Economics & Outcomes Research and Advocacy Grants

 for people during weight loss journeys, including GLP-1 medications (maintenance of lean body mass and weight, mitigation of side effects of GLP-1 therapy)

-for Women’s Health (menopause and peri-menopause symptoms, menstrual and PMS symptoms)
+for Women’s Health (menopause, perimenopause, menstrual and premenstrual symptoms)

 - Cost-effectiveness/consequence analysis